Materials - Metal panels and glass with wood or leather

 Sombre Classicism looks to be rudely awoken by a top heavy granite monolith and Crazy House lighting.
 Eroded stonework is to be repaired but overpainting strips character, exposed stone would have sat more readily alongside granite.

-Official site The Hamilton hotel will restore three listed buildings – The James Miller Building, the Anatomy Building of Queen Margaret College and North Park House – alongside a newly-constructed bedroom wing.
+The Hamilton hotel will restore three listed buildings – The James Miller Building, the Anatomy Building of Queen Margaret College and North Park House – alongside a newly-constructed bedroom wing.
 The remainder of the site being cleared for flats and 4 townhomes.
 The revised planning application sees the total volume of flats reduced from 185 with a corresponding reduction in site massing and footprint.
 A central boulevard with courtyards above 2 levels of underground parking contributes to extensive landscaping around clearly defined streetscape.

 An embarrassing NCP looks set to finally meet erasure thanks to James Montgomery's scheme to supply a hotel with street level bar, restaurant, retail and underground parking under internal roof terrace to this long dormant corner of Merchant City.